FrickTob/Chess-Vision/README.md

 **To run the script on an image of your choice:**

+**Note:** This system requires specifically oriented images.
+If you want to use your own images, try to use a chess board and set that look as similar as possible to the ones seen in the sample images and place the board on a dark surface.
+Black surfaces work best.

  1. load your image to the matlab workspace using the imread() function.